IT-Project-Team-70/IT-Project/front-end/README.md

 ## Coding Style

 Enforced by Prettier and ESlint
-Make sure to use `VScode` and install extensions
+Make sure to use :vs: `VScode` and install extensions
 #### [`Prettier`]([dbaeumer.vscode-eslint](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) [`ESlint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 ### End-of-Line Character Sequences: LF
 Check at the bottom line of your VScode
 ![image](https://user-images.githubusercontent.com/76548593/183066753-b3c8a3b1-89b7-42c4-9007-ae5fa7cc0401.png)
-if you are on Windows system, git will tempt to convert LF to CRLF.
+:bangbang: if you are on Windows system, git will tempt to convert LF to CRLF.
 To cahnge this, configured your git by `git config core.autocrlf false`

 ### Using PropTypes